 A May 2021 court decision in California caused significant background check delays in some California county courts and left background check companies unable to report some criminal record search results at all.
 A bill to remedy this delay was vetoed.

 It used to be that employers had the luxury of waiting until January 1 to be vigilant for new employment laws and compliance challenges.
 For the past several years, we have reported on employment and labor laws taking effect mid-year.

-On August 29, 2018, the U.S. Court of Appeals for the Seventh Circuit issued its opinion in Robertson v.
-Allied Solutions, LLC, holding the plaintiff had standing to sue in federal court under the Fair Credit Reporting Act (FCRA).
+On April 4, 2022, the U.S. Court of Appeals for the Eighth Circuit joined the Ninth Circuit in holding that a plaintiff lacked Article III standing to prosecute her statutory claims under the Fair Credit Reporting Act (FCRA) in federal court.

 Two noteworthy developments have occurred since the California Fair Employment & Housing Council released draft revisions to the state’s employment non-discrimination laws that relate to the nascent law surrounding the use of AI in employment.

 Background check industry groups have mounted a full-court press to remedy the recent slowdown in criminal record searches in California state courts caused by last year’s court of appeal decision in All of Us or None v.
 Hamrick.